 - Is this good for you?

-Getting feedback (and consent) can be part of your dirty talk if you do it right (ease into it with advice from our dirty talking podcast).
+Getting feedback (and consent) can be part of your dirty talk if you do it right (ease into it with these dirty talking phrases).
 But you should also pay attention to her body language (is she pulling away or tense? back off what you’re doing) and the sounds she makes (heavy breathing and moaning are good).

 You can always rely on what you like, but remember that no two women are the same.
 You might like firm pressure and indirect clitoral stimulation while she’s more into light but direct clit stim.